LazarBojanic/LazarOpenGLEngine3D/README.md

         Download the "libraries" folder from the repository and place it in the project's root folder next to "assets", "src"...
         Build the project in Visual Studio.
 Then you can either run it from there, or just run the generated .exe file.
     - else:
-        - download the latest release from releases.
+        - Download the latest release from releases.

 Controls:
 - WASD - movement